asyllh/asyllh.github.io/about.md

 If I'm not working, I'm most probably reading.
 You can keep up to date with books I'm currently enjoying on [Goodreads](https://www.goodreads.com/user/show/27300675-asyl).

+I have an extensive range of work experience over various sectors, including accounting, medicine, public relations, property and retail.
 For a comprehensive overview of my work experience, take a look at my [LinkedIn](https://www.linkedin.com/in/asylhawa/) profile.

 All of my work is published on [GitHub](https://github.com/asyllh), and is updated regularly.